naver/arcus-spring/README.md

 }
 ```

-The properties added to the `ArcusCache` class related to Front Cache are as follows.
+The properties added to the `ArcusCacheConfiguration` class related to Front Cache are as follows.

-- `setArcusFrontCache(ArcusFrontCache arcusFrontCache)`
+- `withArcusFrontCache(ArcusFrontCache arcusFrontCache)`
-  - Front Cache instance setting.
-If it is a null value, Front Cache does not work.
+  - Set the ArcusFrontCache object to enable Front Caching.
+  - The DefaultArcusFrontCache class provided by Arcus Spring can be used.
+  - Front caching is disabled by default and arguments cannot be set to null.
-- `setFrontExpireSeconds(int frontExpireSeconds)`
+- `withFrontExpireSeconds(int frontExpireSeconds)`
-  - Front Cache TTL(TimeToLive) setting.
+  - Set Front Cache TTL(TimeToLive).
-- `setForceFrontCaching(int forceFrontCaching)`
+- `enableForcingFrontCache()`, `disableForcingFrontCache()`
+  - Set whether to perform Front Cache regardless of success or failure of ARCUS change request(put, delete, clear).
-  - true: Even if the change request of ARCUS fails, the change request is reflected in Front Cache.
-When a request fails due to an ARCUS failure, the Front Cache function can be worked.
-But, it is prone to data consistency issues, so we recommend using it only for data that doesn't change frequently.
+  - It is prone to data consistency issues, so we recommend using it only for data that doesn't change frequently.
-  - false: If the change request of ARCUS fails, the change request is not reflected in Front Cache.
+  - It is disabled by default.

 Front Caching is not always performed.
 It is performed depending on the attribute of `forceFrontCaching` property and the result of the ARCUS request.

 | ArcusCache API | ARCUS Result | forceFrontCaching=false | forceFrontCaching=true |